-Dentures can restore all these problems for you.
+Dentures are able to restore all these problems for you.
 Often used together with implant therapy, Dentures users today can enjoy their food, smile and laugh confidently without fear of them breaking or coming loose.

 Benefits of Dentures